tomichj/tomichj.github.io/_posts/2019-03-05-tachyons-css.markdown

 }
 ```

 The class names have the breakpoint abbreviation appended but are otherwise identical.
-This lets you apply the padding you want at each breakpoint.
+This lets you apply the padding you want for each breakpoint without interfering with other breakpoints.

 #### Applying padding for instant responsiveness